 When we first met Phil Dunphy, he let us know he’s the cool dad.
 That’s his thang.
 Phil acts like a parent and talks like a peer.
 He calls it “peerenting.”
 He’s fine real estate man with a penchant for creative inventions like the Real Head Scratcher™.
 Phil is just a big kid at heart which is probably why he’s so in sync with young son Luke.
-He built a treehouse for his boy so that he could experience the joys of neighborhood friendships.
-As it turns out, Phil’s the one who made a new pal with his next door neighbor, Andre.

 Phil dotes on his wife, Claire, while also revealing a not-so-subtle affection for his father-in-law’s beautiful wife.
 Still, Claire is the love of his life.
 Phil keeps their romance alive by sometimes assuming the identity of smooth-talking speaker salesman Clive Bixby.
 At the end of the day, family is everything to Phil Dunphy.
 They’ve given him a lifetime supply of happiness and he’s given them a lifetime supply of laughs and love.